DataDog/documentation/content/en/cloud_cost_management/_index.md

 ## Allocate costs

-Use [Container Cost Allocation][2] metrics to identify Kubernetes, AWS ECS, Azure, and Google Cloud cluster and workload costs, and gain visibility into into pod-level costs, idle resource costs, costs by resource type, and more.
+Use [Container Cost Allocation][2] metrics to discover costs associated with clusters and workloads across Kubernetes, AWS ECS, Azure, and Google Cloud.
+Gain visibility into pod-level costs, identify idle resource costs, and analyze costs by resource type.

 ## Further reading